Yuki Yoza: Early promotional career

 Yoza made his K-1 debut against Hikaru Hasumi at Krush 132 on December 18, 2021.
 He won the fight by a second-round knockout, stopping Hikaru with a head kick 17 seconds into the round.

 Yoza was booked to face the K-1 Lightweight champion Taio Asahisa in a non-title bout at K-1 World GP 2022 Japan on February 27, 2022.
 He won the fight by unanimous decision, after an extension round fought.
 Yoza called for a title fight with Asahisa in his post-fight interview.

 Following his upset defeat of Asahisa, Yoza faced the former Krush Super Lightweight champion Yuto Shinohara in a lightweight bout at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He won the fight by a second-round knockout, stopping Shinohara with low kicks.

 Yoza faced the former Rajadamnern Stadium super lightweight champion Aikpikart Mor.Krungthepthonburi at K-1 World GP 2022 in Osaka on December 3, 2022.
 He won the fight by unanimous decision, with all three judges awarding him every round of the bout.

 Lightweight champion

 Yoza was booked to challenge Taio Asahisa for the K-1 Lightweight Championship at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 He won the fight by unanimous decision, with two scorecards of 30–29 and one scorecard of 30–28.

+Yoza faced Aaron Clarke in a non-title bout at K-1 World GP 2023 in Yokohama on June 3, 2023.
+He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–27.
+Yoza faced Aikmongkol Gaiyanghadao in another non-title bout at K-1 World GP 2023 on July 17, 2023.
+He needed just 43 seconds to knock Aikmongkol out.

+Yoza faced the reigning RISE Lightweight champion Kan Nakamura in a cross-promotional bout at RISE ELDORADO 2024 on March 17, 2024.
+He won the fight by a third-round knockout.
+The victory was overturned to a majority decision win for Yoza on March 22, as the stoppage was judged to have resulted from an illegal strike on review.